renankuba/pokemon-api/README.md

     docker network create pokemon-net

 Before we run the API, we will set up the database, to run within the network that we've just created.
-With command bellow, it will start a container called pokemondb, running postgres 12.
+With command bellow, it will start a container running postgres 12.

     docker run -d -e POSTGRES_USER=admin -e POSTGRES_PASSWORD=admin123 --net=pokemon-net --name=pokemon-db postgres:12